APRIL 1942.

 - Apr 21.
 Entire Japanese fleet searches for the Doolittle carriers.

 - Apr 22.
-Lexington joins Yorktown at Tongutabu to prepare for expected battle.
+Lexington joins Yorktown at Tongutabu to prepare for expected battle in Coral Sea.

 - Apr 23.
 Code breakers harvest intel from massive Japanese pursuit of Doolittle carriers.